-Smoke & CO Detectors Notes: The smoke detectors Present
+Smoke & CO Detectors Notes: Smoke & carbon Monoxide present

-The smoke detectors were located where minimally required.
-Our recommendation is that they be installed in each bedroom, outside of sleeping areas, and at least one on each floor.
-They should be checked periodically.
+Unless noted there was at least the minimally required amount of smoke and CO detectors in the living areas.
+Our recommendation is that smoke detectors be installed in each bedroom, outside of sleeping areas, and at least one on each floor.
+Carbon monoxide detectors should be on each floor.
+It is recommended they should be checked periodically for fire safety and replaced as necessary.